 Sterling Silver: is a metal alloy combining pure silver with either copper or zinc

 14k Gold-Filled: a thick layer of real gold (100x more gold than gold plated) that uses heat and pressure to permanently bond a thick layer of 14k gold over a brass core.
 This material is tarnish resistant, hypoallergenic, and will last years if properly maintained (see below how to maintain).

 There are many things you can do to keep your jewelry looking brand new for a very long time.
-Here are tips from personal experience and what I have seen happen:
+Here are some tips from personal experience and what I have seen happen:

-1) Hot Tubs/Chlorine
+1) Hot Tubs/Pools

-Sunscreen is the absolute worst thing for your gold filled and sterling silver jewelry, right after diving in a chlorinated pool.
+Sunscreen is the absolute worst thing for your jewelry, right after diving in a chlorinated pool.
 It'll corrode and tarnish your jewelry fast!
 I suggest applying sunscreen and then putting on your jewelry.
 Hair products/lotions/perfumes can also have an affect.
 I suggest avoiding applying products on the areas where you wear your jewelry.

 6) Storing your jewelry